-- Drafted and seen through enactment a Conflict of Interest Law, backed by guidebooks and training - Taken legal action against parliamentary efforts to block the passage of this new law - Developed a model information strategy at Province level to give substance to the new FOI law - Built the capacity/ independence of the Anti-Corruption agency, and connected it to civil society - Helped strengthen professionalism/independence of the judiciary esp. by preparing a code of ethics, - Helped the police leadership fight corruption in the force and introduce global best ethical practice - Built capacities for professional and ethical procurement processes
+- Drafted and seen through enactment a Conflict of Interest Law, backed by guidebooks and training - Taken legal action against parliamentary efforts to block the passage of this new law - Developed a model information strategy at Province level to give substance to the new FOI law - Built the capacity/ independence of the Anti-Corruption agency, and connected it to civil society - Helped strengthen professionalism/independence of the judiciary esp. by preparing a code of ethics, - Helped the police leadership fight corruption in the force and introduce global best ethical practice - Built capacities for professional and ethical procurement processes for the essential drugs needed when there is sickness in the family etc.).

-Some might argue that much of PTF's anti-corruption work addresses small scale abuse of office rather than grand corruption, but on the other hand it is "petty corruption" that is so devastating for poor people (having to pay a bribe to get your child accepted to a school, having to pay under-the-counter for the essential drugs needed when there is sickness in the family etc.).
 Also, sadly, experience shows that all too often where corruption is the way of political life, exposés of grand corruption lead to vivid newspaper coverage and little more.
-PTF partner ULS, for example, has monitored corruption cases in Uganda's anti-corruption courts, and while there were several convictions most of these were of the smaller fry.
+PTF partner ULS, for example, has monitored corruption cases in Uganda's anti-corruption courts, and while there were several convictions, most of these were of the smaller fry.
 Big cases were acquitted or dropped, and when convictions did result these were overturned on appeal.
 Some PTF partners do, however, focus successfully on grand corruption (see, for example, discussion of integrity pacts and procurement, below).